The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 How to Change Brake Pads on Dodge Ram 2500?

-So, how to change brake pads on Dodge Ram 2500?
+So, how do you change brake pads on a Dodge Ram 2500?
 You need to remove the wheel to expose the brake rotor.
-Brake pad mounting brackets also need to be removed.
-Then you can replace worn brake pads with new ones and install the bracket back on.
+The brake pad mounting brackets also need to be removed.
+Then, you can replace worn brake pads with new ones and install the bracket back on.

 We will discuss when to change the brake pads and how to replace them on Dodge Ram 2500.